microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 ## 🔐 Required permissions

-Minimum required permissions for deploying or updating hub instances are covered in the [template details](./template.md#-prerequisites).

 You will need these following roles to configure exports, deploy hubs template, and configure PowerBI:

 - Configuring exports requires one of the following, depending on scope: